9dots/react-todo-mvc/README.md

 Add a login page that gets rendered if the user is not yet logged in.
 The user should be able to login using Google.
 There should also be a way for logged in users to sign out.

+**Important: Pop open your preview into it's own window for authentication or enable popups on codesandbox.**
 ### Store Todos in Database

 The project should store all todos in the firestore database.
 Logged in users should only be able to see their own todos.
 A user that is logged out should be redirected to the login screen.